Muterra/doc-golix/spec.md

 # Object verification

-The following section outlines the order of operations while verifying objects, and the conditions under which Muse objects are considered valid.
+The following section outlines the order of operations while verifying objects, and the conditions under which Golix objects are considered valid.
 Items with strict execution order are numbered.

-Note that in all cases, if a Muse object is successfully received, verified, and stored, a persistence provider **must** issue an ACK, even if the persistence provider already had a copy of the object.
+Note that in all cases, if a Golix object is successfully received, verified, and stored, a persistence provider **must** issue an ACK, even if the persistence provider already had a copy of the object.

-## MEOC order of verification
+## GEOC order of verification

 1. Verify magic number
 2. Verify version